rockset/rockset-js/packages/rscode/README.md

 - Turn on `editor.formatOnSave`.
 This will automatically format your document whenever you save it.

 ### Collection Hovers
-You can hover over a collection to get it's metadata.
+You can hover over a collection to get its metadata.

 ![image failed to load](/packages/rscode/assets/vscode-readme-collection.png)